Artist Franklin Ugochukwu has been selected as the Invited Artist for the 2022 North Dakota Human Rights Arts Festival.

 The Fourth Annual North Dakota Human Rights Arts Festival will open August 2 in Williston at The James Memorial Art Center.

 The arts festival is a juried traveling exhibition featuring 2D, 3D, performance artists, writers, and experimental filmmakers and animators who have work relating to human rights, civil rights, or social justice issues.
 The work of over 60 artists is on display.

 Join our monthly newsletter eNewsletter Human Voices to stay up-to-date about the festival.

 Animated and Experimental Film Series

-Experience selected animated and experimental films from the exhibition in a theatrical space.
-Our first screening is Tuesday, January 11 at 7 p.m. in Fargo at the historic Fargo Theatre.
+Experience selected animated and experimental films from the exhibition theatrically on August 24 at 7 p.m. in Minot at the historic Oak Park Theater.
 Free and open to the public.
 Masks required.

-Meet artists from the festival at our first artist reception of the exhibition.
-Join us at the Plains Art Museum on Thursday, January 13, at 7 p.m.
+Meet artists from the festival at the Taube Museum of Art on Thursday, August 25, at 5:30 p.m.
 Free and open to the public.
-Masks required.

 Learn more about the artists taking part in this year’s festival via our online program.
 Included in the program are artists’ websites, social media links, and more.

 Featuring works for sale from the exhibition.
 Your purchase of unique artwork supports human rights artists from around the globe.